axnion/lnu-school-projects/README.md

 ### Create docker-compose configuration
 On your server create a folder where you want the application files to be located, I will simply put it in the home folder and call it app `mkdir ~/app`.
 Navigate into the folder `cd ~/app`.

-Create a new file `touch docker-compose.yml` and add the following text to it.
+Create a new file `touch docker-compose.yml` and open it in a text editor like vim or nano, I will use vim `vim docker-compose.yml`.
+Add the following text to it.
 ```
 version: '2'
 services: